-Here's How Long It Took Nvidia To Reach A $100B Market Cap
+Here's How Long It Took Nvidia To Reach A $100B Market Cap - Benzinga

 On the financial front, Nvidia achieved the milestone of $1 billion in annual revenue in 2001.
 The stock was added to the S&P 500 Index that year.

-In 2005, Nvidia developed a processor for Sony Corp's (NYSE: SNE) PlayStation 3.
+In 2005, Nvidia developed a processor for Sony Corp's SNE PlayStation 3.

 The $1-billion number become Nvidia's run rate for quarterly revenue in 2007.